zehengl/django-survey/readme.md

 ![Answering a survey](doc/answering_questions.png "Answering a survey")

-### Handling the results

 Submitted responses can be viewed via the admin backend, in an exported csv or in a pdf generated with latex.

+# Generating a pdf report from the survey's result

-The way the pdf is generated is configurable in a yaml file, globally, survey by survey, or question by question.
+You can manage the way the report is created in a yaml file, globally, survey by survey, or question by question.
 In order to render pdf you will need to install texlive and python-tk or python3-tk for sankey's diagram.

 The results are generated for the server only when needed, but you can force it as a developper with:

 ~~~~
 python manage.py exportresult -h
 ~~~~

 Following is an example of a configuration file. you can generate one with:

 ~~~~
 python manage.py generatetexconf -h
 ~~~~

-#### Basic example
+## Basic example

 ~~~~
 generic: